ibm-cloud-docs/EventStreams/messagehub120.md

 The cluster is provisioned with a single Kafka version, a fixed number of nodes, storage, and maximum retention period, which you cannot change.

-Available in US-South only.
+The Alpha is available in US-South only.

+## Single tenant Premium plan
+{: premium_plan}

-I have performance and other functional requirements that go beyond the public service.
-I am happy to pay a premium for a single-tenant version of the service on shared network and shared compute.
+The premium plan is designed for users who have performance and other functional requirements that go beyond the public service.
+The premium plan provides a paid-for a single-tenant version of the service on shared network and shared compute.

-## Pricing plans
-{: pricing_plans}

-* No Lite plan

-* No Standard plan
+For the Alpha, there is no Lite or Standard plan.

 For more information about account types, see https://console.bluemix.net/docs/account/index.html#liteaccount

-## Tenants

-### Single tenant (Premium plan)

- - you can define the number of partitions and storage (within maximum storage allocated to the cluster)
+You can define the number of partitions and storage (within maximum storage allocated to the cluster)

 No quotas or throttling.